michaelkourlas/node-js2xmlparser/README.md

       (object, optional, default: {})
     * `useCDATA` - specifies whether strings should be enclosed in CDATA tags; otherwise, illegal XML characters will be escaped (boolean, optional, default: false)
+    * `useCDATATags` - specifies which elements should be enclosed in CDATA tags if useCDATA was defined (array, optional, default: [])

 ## Examples ##